Emergency Relief Packages

 Tuesdays and Thusdays.

-The Centre offers the following types of ER assistance:
+The Centre offers a range of ER support options, including:

 • New Home Starter packs

-Most importantly the Centre provides information, advocacy and referrals to other agencies and works closely with RentConnect and the Department of Housing.
-Please take a look at our ‘Links’ page for more information on what is available in your community.
+In addition to ER, the Centre provides information, advocacy, and referrals to other community services.
+We work closely with partners such as RentConnect and the Department of Housing to support clients in accessing broader, long-term assistance.
+Visit our ‘Links’ page for more information on services available in your area.

 What's in our ER Packs?